Hours are by appointment only. Please call or text and we will do our best to accommodate you.

 Scheduling the next appointment

 Regular treatment is essential to the process.
 We work our treatments around your schedule.
 Generally speaking, patients with acute conditions may need to be seen more frequently.
 Other patients may require a maintenance schedule.
-This will be discussed with you at your initial exam.
+This will be discussed with you at your animal's initial exam.

 Stenuous activities should be avoided for 24-36 hours.